jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: Yes, it's your turn.

 Q: I'm just trying to tell people, you know, the reason I got into the chemtrail issue, this was about 2006, is because I developed breathing difficulties.
 I had heart palpitations and I couldn't get enough air.
 Even now, I was a few days ago coming home.
 I know it's that because I can look up and I can see, and what you're seeing is not a picture, because I recognize that many people have this problem.
-We once announced on RussTammy of the GlobalSpyWatch.com, he said, it's been tested on rats that it can induce heart attacks.
+We once announced on Russ Tanner of the GlobalSkyWatch.com, he said, it's been tested on rats that it can induce heart attacks.
 Now, what I'm asking, the question is, what do you take for this?
 You suck on garlic?

 A: I put it in my newsletter, all about the chemtrails and what to eat.